What went wrong for Congress in Madhya Pradesh, Rajasthan, Chhattisgarh?

 The Congress is highly disappointed with the trends from Madhya Pradesh, Rajasthan, and Chhattisgarh.

-The source tells on the condition of anonymity that one of the main reasons of the Congress' poor performance in Madhya Pradesh and Rajasthan is that both Kamal Nath and Ashok Gehlot were completely focussed on ensuring their sons' victory.
+The source tells on the condition of anonymity that one of the main reasons of the Congress' poor performance in Madhya Pradesh and Rajasthan is that both Kamal Nath and Ashok Gehlot were completely focused on ensuring their sons' victory.

 It's notable that when the last reports came in Kamal Nath's son Nakul Nath was leading from Chhindwara Lok Sabha constituency in Madhya Pradesh.